maxpoletaev/gorender/README.md

 # GOXGL

-A purely software (no OpenGL or DirectX) 3D rasterizer written, that I’m trying to build to learn more about 3D graphics programming.
+A purely software (no OpenGL or DirectX) 3D rasterizer, that I’m trying to build to learn more about 3D graphics programming.
 It uses raylib for window management and input handling, but all the rendering is done from scratch.

 ![screenshot](screenshot.png)